maliya241/recommendation-engine-website/README.md

 # Recommendation Engine
-by Trevor Judd, Maria McConkey, Kristen Patterson
+by Trevor Judd, Maria McConkey, Kristen Patterson \
+Febraury - April 2020

 ## Introduction
 This website contains the report for a recommendation engine project.
 This project was submitted and accepted to by Tennessee Tech's Research and Cretive Inquiry Day.